 Mark Roger Bailey | Media Biography

-Mark Roger Bailey is an award-winning creative writer and the author of the novels SAINT and BEYOND THESE WOODS.
+Mark Roger Bailey is an award-winning artist and creative writer, and the author of the novels SAINT and BEYOND THESE WOODS.

-Mark Roger Bailey is an award-winning creative writer and author of two novels.
+Mark Roger Bailey is an award-winning artist and creative writer, and author of two novels.
 He managed the launch of the Robert Redford Conservancy and is Vice President of Communications at one of America’s most selective colleges.
 His latest novel is BEYOND THESE WOODS (Lede, 2013).
 He’s on the Web at markrogerbailey.com.

-Mark Roger Bailey is an award-winning creative writer and the author of two novels, SAINT (Lede, 2012) and BEYOND THESE WOODS (Lede, 2013).
+Mark Roger Bailey is an award-winning artist and creative writer, and the author of two novels, SAINT (Lede, 2012) and BEYOND THESE WOODS (Lede, 2013).

 His force of thought on the paradoxical interplay between science, religion, government and human belief systems propels stories that cross from literary to techno-thriller and back.
 Compelling, believable, expert and cinematic describe his writing.

 Recently, he managed the launch of the Robert Redford Conservancy for Southern California Sustainability.